Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Symbology/CustomDictionaryStyle/readme.md

 ## Additional information

-To learn more about how styles in dictionary renderers work, see the topic [Display symbols from a style with a dictionary renderer](https://developers.arcgis.com/net/latest/wpf/guide/display-military-symbols-with-a-dictionary-renderer.htm) in the *ArcGIS Runtime SDK for Java* guide.
 For information about creating your own custom dictionary style, see the open source [dictionary renderer toolkit](https://esriurl.com/DictionaryToolkit) on *GitHub*.

 ## Tags